SpringWell vs Aquasana vs Pelican Whole House Water Filter 2026 Tested, One Costs $1,700 Less Over 10 Years

 What We Found

 The EQ-1000 removes 97% of chlorine along with lead, mercury, herbicides, pesticides, and VOCs across a 3-stage filtration process.
 Capacity is 1,000,000 gallons, same as SpringWell.
-Where Aquasana differentiates is the modular upgrade path, you can add the SimplySoft salt-free conditioner ($300) and a Sterilight UV system ($300) to create a comprehensive 5-stage system.
+Where Aquasana differentiates is the modular upgrade path, you can add the SimplySoft salt-free conditioner ($300) and a Sterilight UV system ($300) to create a full 5-stage system.
 No other brand in this comparison offers UV purification as a factory-matched option.

 The 7 GPM flow rate is the lowest in this comparison and the EQ-1000's main weakness.
 In a 3-bathroom home with simultaneous water usage, you'll feel the pressure drop.
 Aquasana makes a higher-flow "Super Flow" option for $200 more, but at that point you're approaching Pelican pricing without Pelican's softener.